-5. Green Teas is Antifungal
+5. Proven Antifungal

 According to a 2004 study, EGCG can enhance the effects of antimycotics against Candida albicans, a pathogen that results in a fungal infection if left unchecked.
 Some side effects of oral antimycotic medication include nausea, diarrhea, sharp stomach pains, rash, or hair loss.

 Because of EGCG’s supportive antifungal role, it may be possible to treat Candida albicans with EGCG and a smaller dose of antimycotics to reduce the medication’s side effects.
 EGCG has also been found to have antifungal properties on its own by stopping fungal growth in its early stages.

 6. Increases Insulin Sensitivity (in rats at least)

 Rats that were given green tea supplement in a 2004 study were shown to have higher insulin sensitivity after 12 weeks.
 In the same study, catechins from green tea were linked to improved glucose metabolism.